About Massage Massage Schools Massage Careers About Techniques Massage Products Massage Stones Equipment Connecting

-First Massage
+Your First Massage ...

-You might feel more comfortable knowing what will happen at your first massage if it is a new experience for you.
+You might feel more comfortable knowing what will happen at your first massage, if it is a new experience for you.

-This is basically what occurs after you walk in the front door.
+This is what happens at your first massage after you walk in the front door:

 1. The therapist will greet you and show you to the room where the session will take place.

-3. He/She should discuss your specific problem areas and how massage can help, as well as the amount of pressure that should be used in the treatment.
+4.He/She should discuss your specific problem areas and how massage can help, as well as the amount of pressure that should be used in the treatment.

 Almost immediately after you step in to a massage room, your body begins preparing to "unwind".